therufs/hwtrack/README.md

 * Make already-created Class Assignments retroactively assignable, preferably without having to visit each User page individually.
 (Maybe a tickybox grid on users/index?)

 Status 7/6:
+* Non-admin users must exist in order for a class_assignment to be created.
+* No students error provides link to create a student.
 * Assignments disappear when class_assignment is destroyed
 * Clean up unnecessary links & remove corresponding controller actions
 * Late assignment highlighting works on user pages